jinchao-chen/goods_vehicle_analysis/README.md

 - Why is there such high volume of goods vehicle on the motorways nowadays?

 # File Descriptions
+The repository contains one Jupyter notebook used to perform the exploratory data analysis.
+All the used data is located in the subfolder ./data, and the other folder ./image contains all the images used in the medium post.

 # Report
 A blog post is avaible: [medium post](https://medium.com/@jinchaochen/how-did-road-freight-transport-develop-in-the-netherlands-f42502a48047)

 # Acknowledgements
-Vehicle kilometres is retrieve from Centraal Bureau voor de Statistiek [goods_vehicles](https://opendata.cbs.nl/statline/portal.html?_la=en&_catalog=CBS&tableId=84651ENG&_theme=1111)/n
+Vehicle kilometres is retrieve from Centraal Bureau voor de Statistiek [goods_vehicles_link](https://opendata.cbs.nl/statline/portal.html?_la=en&_catalog=CBS&tableId=84651ENG&_theme=1111)<br/>
-GDP data is retrieved from World Bank: [gdp] (https://data.worldbank.org/country/netherlands)
+GDP data is downloaded from World Bank: [gdp_link](https://data.worldbank.org/country/netherlands)